sciZer0/7/v/README.md

 The Hand is the smallest unit of the Vote token.

-# 1 Million Users, Unprecedented Full-Scale Distribution
+# 2 Unprecedented Full-Scale Distribution

-At the start, through a fair airdrop,  Maximum Supply — all 100% of Vote tokens — is equally distributed among 1,000,000 people who become Voters (users).
+At the start, through a fair airdrop,  the whole Maximum Supply — all 100% of Vote tokens — is equally distributed among 1,000,000 people who become Voters (users).

 Through a fair airdrop excluding the multi-accounting.

-# 50,000 TPS
+# 3 50,000 TPS

 From day one, the blockchain’s bandwidth is 50,000 Transactions Per Second, with the potential to process 700,000 TPS in the future.

-# Free Transactions
+# 4 Free Transactions

 There are no Gas fees for simple transactions, meaning, it is a freemium model blockchain.